 When parts of an item of equipment have different useful lives, they are accounted for as separate items (major components) of equipment.
 The costs of the day-to-day servicing of equipment are recognized in profit or loss as incurred.

 Depreciation

 Depreciation is based on the cost of an asset less its residual value.
-Depreciation is provided over the expected useful lives of the assets, using the following rates:
+Depreciation is provided over the expected useful lives of the assets.